What You’ll Learn

 How do I check the propane level in my home tank?

-Checking the propane level in a home tank can be done in a few ways:
+Checking the level in a home tank can be done by reading the built-in gauge, which shows the fuel level as a percentage.

 What happens when a home propane tank runs out?

-Running out of propane in a home tank can cause several issues:
+Running out of propane can cause several problems.
+Your heating and cooking appliances will stop functioning.

 How do I know if I need a new propane tank?